 During the hundreds and hundreds of home inspections I conducted, I always stated "This is what I would do if this would be my property."
 If these recommendations would be carried out properly, there rarely would have been a reason to evacuate.
 Remember that most fatalities in wildfires are caused by people caught "in the open."
 So, don't panic and don't become a statistic.
-Evaluate your situation and be prepared.
+Evaluate your situation and be prepared to stay or evacuate if you must.
 Again, don't be caught in the open.